liu431/Coding-Exercises/Data Analytics and Modeling/Visualizations.md

 [LinkedIn Learing: Using Tableau to Discover Powerful Business Insights](https://www.linkedin.com/learning/using-tableau-to-discover-powerful-business-insights)
 * Fundamental concepts of "right" visualization
   - Keep visualizations simple
-  - Focus on teh important metrics
+  - Focus on the important metrics
   - Use the right visualization to uncover the trend

 * 4 functions